 Enjoy Spaghetti and Meatballs Today

 In the mood for some home-style spaghetti and meatballs?
-Though the dish has evolved over the years, we think it will always be an American staple.
-Visit Spizzico Italian Kitchen in Arnold, MD for lunch or dinner.
-Choose meatballs, meat sauce or crumbled sausage to go over your spaghetti.
-There’s also a spaghetti and meatballs dish available on the kid’s menu.
+Though the dish has evolved, we think it will always be an American staple.
+Visit Spizzico Italian Kitchen in Arnold, MD, for lunch or dinner.
+Choose meatballs, meat sauce, or crumbled sausage to go over your spaghetti.
+A spaghetti and meatballs dish is also available on the kid’s menu.
 Moreover, don’t forget to take advantage of our $8 pasta deal, which runs Monday through Friday, 11:00 am – 3:00 pm.

 - True.
 Meatballs are still made with breadcrumbs today, just not as much.

 - False.
 The Italian word for “noodle” is spaghetto.
 Nudel is German.